Both heat exposure and cold exposure have numerous possible benefits to human health.

 What I do is:

 - I start with 3 minutes of hot (turning the water as hot as I can stand, but not hot enough to get burned or scalded)

 - 1 or 2 minutes of icy cold (as cold as the water will go)

 - I end the shower with 3 miniutes of icy cold

-- By the end of the shower, I’ll have had 6 minutes of hot and 4 minutes of cold.
+- By the end of the shower, I’ll have had 6 minutes of hot and 4 or 5 minutes of cold.

 It’s important in a contrast shower to make the hot water as hot as you can stand (without scalding yourself) and the cold water as cold as you can stand.
 And it’s important to always end on cold, because this forces your mitochondria into biogenesis.
 The point is to make the little guys work for a living, not to make it easy on them.

 Even after doing contrast showers for almost three years, I can’t say I look forward to them.
-I hate the first round of cold.
+I don’t care for the first round of cold.
 I’m usually fine, though, by the second round.
 But I do love how I feel afterwards.
 I actually feel warm and energized, presumably because my internal thermostat has been switched on to compensate for the final three minutes of icy cold.